jimdowling/ID2223-Scalable-Machine-Learning-and-Deep-Learning/Lab1/README.md

 - Data Inspection: Identifying data types and missing values.
 - Data Visualization: Distribution of features and quality scores.
 ## 2. Data Preprocessing and Feature Engineering ⚙️
-Objective: Prepare the dataset for modeling.
+After the first explorative phase, we prepared the dataset for modeling.
 Processes:
 - One-Hot Encoding: For categorical variables.
 - Handling Missing Values: Random replacement with sampling from the same column.